archercreat/vdk/README.md

-# vdk - vulnurable driver kit
+# vdk - vulnerable driver kit

-*vdk* is a set of utilities used to help with exploitation of a vulnurable driver.
+*vdk* is a set of utilities used to help with exploitation of a vulnerable driver.
 There are 2 main features of this library:
-1. Getting kernel code execution via arbitrary msr write vulnurability
+1. Getting kernel code execution via arbitrary msr write vulnerability
-2. Getting kernel code execution via arbitrary physical memory read/write vulnurability
+2. Getting kernel code execution via arbitrary physical memory read/write vulnerability

-This project was written after I played with a few vulnurable drivers and was highly inspired by [msrexec](https://back.engineering/22/03/2021/) and [vdm](https://back.engineering/01/11/2020/) projects.
+This project was written after I played with a few vulnerable drivers and was highly inspired by [msrexec](https://back.engineering/22/03/2021/) and [vdm](https://back.engineering/01/11/2020/) projects.
 I suggest you to read them first to understand what's going on.

 Treat this project as a rewritten and combined version of those two.

-There are 2 vulnurable drivers that you can use this library with but it should be easy to extend to use with any vulnurable driver.
+There are 2 vulnerable drivers that you can use this library with but it should be easy to extend to use with any vulnerable driver.
 The corresponding code is in `example/src/llaccess.hpp` for `CorsairLLAccess64.sys` and `example/src/speedfan.hpp` for `Speedfan.sys`.
 The example project shows every part of this library and uses speedfan driver to spawn shell with system privileges.

 # How to use